Code of Shadows

 Even though the Tenets of Shadow do not follow the same tenets as the tenets of Knighthood, there is still the unspoken rules of traditional knighthood that must be followed.
 Even for those without honor, somehow agree to honor the basic codes.

 When an enemy yields to a knight, the knight has the right to command him however he chooses on that day.
 Not even a king can take away this right.
 Commands to hurt or kill oneself may be ignored and can often release the yielded knight from this command.
 Commands to humiliate are acceptable but a silent, unspoken agreement to only do so to a certain degree usually is followed.
 One day the victor may have to yield to the same knight.
+Physically beating an enemy knight who has yielded is frowned upon in public but can be used as a heavy handed tactic in the wilds.

 The possessions carried by a defeated enemy become the property of the victor.